Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 This recipe is also a great way to use up leftover risotto.
 If you’ve got some on hand from a holiday meal or after date night, why not repurpose it and put it to good use?

-While arancini is a classic New Year’s dish around here, that doesn’t mean you can’t enjoy it at other times, too.
+While arancini is a classic New Year’s dish in my house, that doesn’t mean you can’t enjoy it at other times, too.
 Just cook up some rice anytime you have a craving for these crispy, cheesy rice balls!

 • 2 cups cold cooked rice or leftover risotto